Pre-Travel Evaluation and Assessment

 • Self-management of travelers’ diarrhea

-Vaccines that may need to be updated or considered before traveling include:
+Common vaccines that may need updating or consideration before travel include:

 • Hepatitis vaccinations